Darol Froman: Early life

 Darol Kenneth Froman was born in Harrington, Washington, on October 23, 1906, the son of a farmer.
 His family moved to Canada in 1910.
 He entered the University of Alberta in Edmonton, which awarded him the degrees of Bachelor of Science (B.Sc.) in 1926 and Master of Science (M.Sc.) the following year.

 He was a summer student at the University of Chicago in 1926 and 1927 before enrolling as a graduate student in 1928.
 He completed his Doctor of Philosophy (Ph.D.) thesis there on A Photographic Method of Determining Atomic Structure Factors in 1930, under the supervision of Arthur Compton.
 It was subsequently published in the Physical Review.

 After graduating from the University of Chicago, Froman became a lecturer at the University of Alberta from 1930 to 1931, and was lecturer and assistant professor of physics at Macdonald College at McGill University in Montreal from 1931 to 1939.
-During the summer months he joined Joyce C. Stearns at Mount Evans or Echo Lake Park to study cosmic rays.
+During the summer months he joined Joyce C. Stearns at Mount Blue Sky or Echo Lake Park to study cosmic rays.

 World War II

 After the outbreak of World War II in 1939, Froman joined the McGill group working on radar and waveguides.
-In 1941 he became head of the Mount Evans High Altitude Laboratory, working on cosmic ray research, and taught physics at the University of Denver from 1941 to 1942.
+In 1941, he became head of the Mount Evans High Altitude Laboratory, working on cosmic ray research, and taught physics at the University of Denver from 1941 to 1942.
 He joined the Navy Radio and Sound Laboratory in 1942.

 Later that year Froman joined the Manhattan Project's Metallurgical Laboratory at the University of Chicago, where he witnessed the start up of Chicago Pile-1, the world's first nuclear reactor, in December 1942.
 He was one of the earliest arrivals at the Manhattan Project's Los Alamos Laboratory in New Mexico, where he was head of the P-4 (Electronic) Group in Robert Bacher's P (Physics) Division.
 When the Laboratory was reorganized to concentrate on an implosion-type nuclear weapon in August 1944, he became head of the G-4 (Electric Method) Group in Bacher's G (Gadget) Division.

+His wife, Ethel N. Froman, worked as a support staff at Los Alamos during the Manhattan Project.

 Later life

-Froman remained at Los Alamos after the War, replacing Bacher as head of G Division (now renamed M Division) in 1945.
+Froman remained at Los Alamos after the war, replacing Bacher as head of G Division (now renamed M Division) in 1945.
 In 1948, he was the scientific director of the Operation Sandstone nuclear tests at Enewetak Atoll in the Pacific.
-He was Assistant Director for Weapons Development from 1949 to 1951.
-He served as the Associate Technical Director, later renamed Deputy Director, from 1951 until he retired in 1962.
-As such he was second only to the Director of the Los Alamos National Laboratory, Norris E. Bradbury, and he worked closely with Bradbury, Edward Teller and Stanislaw Ulam on the design of the hydrogen bomb.
+He was assistant director for weapons development from 1949 to 1951.
+He served as the associate technical director, later renamed deputy director, from 1951 until he retired in 1962.
+As such he was second only to the director of the Los Alamos National Laboratory, Norris E. Bradbury, and he worked closely with Bradbury, Edward Teller and Stanislaw Ulam on the design of the hydrogen bomb.
 He was also heavily involved with Project Rover, the project to develop a nuclear thermal rocket.